 Well well well well well.
-What have we here on a Monday morning?
-To my hungry eyes, this looks like bacon wrapped dates: soft, sweet Medjool dates stuffed with creamy, tangy goat cheese wrapped in salty, smoky bacon and baked to crispy-soft perfection.
+What have we here?
+To my hungry eyes, this looks like bacon-wrapped dates: soft, sweet Medjool dates stuffed with creamy, tangy goat cheese wrapped in salty, smoky bacon and baked to crispy-soft perfection.

-A few months ago I decided to start a dinner club.
-I don’t even really know what that means except that I invited a few friends over for dinner, and we all made or brought something delicious and then got overly personal in the best way by talking for hours through dinner and drinks and dessert, and then I invited everyone to do it all over again the next month.
+Years ago I decided to start a dinner club.
+I invited a few friends over for dinner, and we all made or brought something delicious and then got overly personal in the best way by talking for hours through dinner and drinks and dessert, and then I invited everyone to do it all over again the next month.
 Repeat x forever because I love it that much.
 If you’ve ever thought about doing something like this, let me just say: now is your time.
 Invite, eat, connect, and be glad you did it. ♡

-One of my friends brought these bacon wrapped dates as an appetizer during our first DCM –> dinner club meeting –> because sometimes life is hard and I can’t be more creative than that with a dinner club name.
+One of my friends brought these bacon-wrapped dates as an appetizer during our very first DCM –> dinner club meeting –> because sometimes life is hard and I can’t be more creative than that with a dinner club name.
 Come on, you guys, just GIVE ME A BREAK.

-We all bellied up to the peninsula in our kitchen and she unwrapped the foil from the Bacon Wrapped Date plate and BAM.
+We all bellied up to the peninsula in our old kitchen and she unwrapped the foil from the Bacon-Wrapped Date plate and BAM.
 They disappeared.
 So awesome, so alarming, and so right.

 Obsessed doesn’t even touch it.